jyi/MHMA/README.md

-# A Dataset for Meta-Analysis of Defect Prediction Primary Studies #
+# A Dataset for Meta-Analysis of Defect Prediction Studies #

 ## Contributors ##
    * Jooyong Yi (jooyong@unist.ac.kr), UNIST (Ulsan National Institute of Science and Technology)